jovandeginste/system_backup_daemon/readme.md

 # System backup daemon
 Author: Jo Vandeginste

-This project enables you to make easy backups of your different systems.
+This project enables you to make easy selected, scheduled, incremental backups of your different systems.
 The clients are basically platform independent - as long as they support rsync.
 I use this script to make backups of the following systems:
 * backup server itself (Ubuntu Desktop)
 * mediacenter PC (Ubuntu Desktop)
 * remote web server (Ubuntu Server)
 * OpenELEC.tv installation (OpenELEC.tv)
-* laptop (Documents and Users directories only) (Windows 7)
-* Asus EEE Pad Transformer TF101 (Android 3.1)
+* Asus EEE Pad Transformer TF101 (Android 4.4)

-* HTC Wildfire (Android 2.2)
+Windows is also supported, but I no longer use that.

 ## Features:
 * templates for backup cycles and filesets
-* multiple ips per host, each with its own cycle
+* multiple ips per host, each with its own cycle, eg.:
+ * frequent backups over LAN
+ * less frequent when over WiFi
+ * finally try over VPN if it has really been a long time
-* incremental snapshots (+ auto-cleanup)
+* incremental snapshots (+ auto-cleanup of old snapshots)
 * notification mails

 ## Todo